• Skip to primary navigation

 We eat fresh pears, can pears in quart jars to fill our pantry, and dehydrate pears into pear chips.

 I am waiting for the pears to ripen for canning.
 In the meanwhile, I am using several pears while they are still green.
 The green ones are perfect for turning into Pear Chips!
-In fact, they are easier to use while slightly green than waiting for them to ripen.
+In fact, they are easier to use while slightly green.

 A pear being sliced into long strips.